 Alcohol and Drug Education

-Student health and safety are the College's highest priority.
+Student health and safety are the University's highest priority.
 When addressing alcohol and drug use, Manhattanville’s policies, practices, and alcohol education reflect this priority.
 We strive to create a safe learning environment where students have access to the education, resources, and support they need to make healthy decisions.

 Alcohol and Drug Education